GregRos/preszr/README.md

 🔢 Compatible with arbitrary serializers!

-🕵️ Lots of error messages and eas(ier) debugging!
+🕵️ Many error cases and descriptive messages that make for better debugging!

+:sweat_smile: Pain-painstakingly unit-tested for many, many possible inputs.

 ## Non-features